7. WWE Cruiserweight Championship Match: Cruiserweight Champion Matt Hardy (w/ Shannon Moore) vs Rey Mysterio, WrestleMania XIX

 Short, sharp, spotfest.

 This was a non-stop collection of finishers from relatively early on and they were smart enough to get the most out of the less than six minutes they were given.
-At the same time. there was a bit too much interference for such as short match.
+At the same time. there was a bit too much interference for such a short match.

-These two would have a better structure, more traditional match on SmackDown! in an all time classic which main evented the 5th June, 2003 SmackDown!, that made my personal Top 100 matches of the decade where Mysterio finally won the Cruiserweight Title for the first time in WWE.
+These two would have a better structure, more traditional match on SmackDown! in an all-time classic which main evented the 5th June 2003 SmackDown!, that made my personal Top 100 matches of the decade where Mysterio finally won the Cruiserweight Title for the first time in WWE.

-Given the time they were given they made the right call on the night.
+Given the time they were given, they made the right call on the night.

 How much fun was this match?
 I broke my toe during the live pre-WrestleMania episode of Heat.
 I wasn’t wrestling or anything.
-Just spun around and cracked it on solid oak table.
+Just spun around and cracked it on a solid oak table.
 When I woke up the next day it hard turned black.
 I didn’t let that stop me from enjoying this opening match.